rabie-snoussi/pixel-game/README.md

 ### <u>**Menu**</u>

-The menu will have multiple options:
+The menu has multiple options:

 - **Start:** Start the game.
 - **Continue:** Continue where you left off.